 What Is The Truth Behind Garbanzo Beans and Chickpeas?

 Are you ready to know what the fact is about garbanzo beans and chickpeas?
-Although they have non-related names, garbanzo beans and chickpeas are the same beans in the same plant category.
+Due to their non-related names, many people think that these are two completely different bean varieties.
+In fact, they’re the same beans in the same plant category.